133 people are interested

 Representation is at the heart of THRIVE.
 We encourage applications from people who identify as persons of color, persons living with disabilities, Two Spirit, trans-femme and/or femme nonbinary individuals, and/or veterans.

 About THRIVE Lifeline

-THRIVE Lifeline’s mission is to end stigma and close access gaps for underrepresented individuals who seek educational and professional opportunities.
-Particularly, we believe that equity and inclusion begins with person-centered and whole-human support, including access to crisis intervention, validation, and resources.
+THRIVE Lifeline’s mission is to end stigma for people with marginalized identities and close gaps in access to crisis intervention, validation, and resources through whole-human support.
 We fulfill our mission by: (1) Providing texters with a 24/7 no-added-cost, text-based hotline support by trained, non-judgmental Crisis Responders who share underrepresented identities and backgrounds.
 (2) Reducing suicide risk through literature-based deescalation practices and by connecting texters with life-saving and life-affirming resources.
 (3) Using anonymized data to train leaders and advocate for representation in more welcoming and inclusive educational and professional spaces.

 We invite you to join and grow with us as we provide life-saving and life-affirming support.